Dyfed-Powys Police

-Dyfed-Powys Police (Heddlu Dyfed-Powys; DPP) is the territorial police force in Wales policing Carmarthenshire, Ceredigion and Pembrokeshire (which make up the former administrative area of Dyfed) and the unitary authority of Powys (covering Brecknockshire, Radnorshire and Montgomeryshire).
+Dyfed-Powys Police (Heddlu Dyfed-Powys; DPP) is the territorial police force for the counties of Carmarthenshire, Ceredigion, Pembrokeshire, and Powys in Wales.
+As of January 2025, the force had 1,296 police officers, 40 special constables and 801 civilian staff, including police community support officers.
+The force's headquarters is in Carmarthen.

 The Dyfed-Powys region covers an area of 3,360 sqmi, with over 350 mi of coastline.
-In terms of geographic areas of responsibility, Dyfed-Powys is the largest police force in England and Wales and the third largest in the United Kingdom after Police Scotland and the Police Service of Northern Ireland.
+Dyfed-Powys is the third largest police force in the United Kingdom by geographic area after Police Scotland and the Police Service of Northern Ireland.
 It includes many remote rural communities and a number of old industrial areas that are currently undergoing significant change and redevelopment.
 The population is under 500,000, although it is boosted each year with many tourist visitors.

-The force's headquarters is in Carmarthen.

-As of January 2025, the force had 1,296 police officers, 40 special constables and 801 civilian staff - including PCSOs.

 History

 Formation and early years (1968–1974)

 The force was established as Dyfed-Powys Constabulary on 1 April 1968, with the merger of the Carmarthenshire and Cardiganshire Constabulary, the Pembrokeshire Constabulary and the Mid Wales Constabulary.
 This amalgamation created the largest geographical police force in England and Wales.

 At its inception, the force comprised 820 officers, including 35 women officers.